ConCopilot/concopilot-docs/docs/how_to/develop_plugin.md

 Instead, you can directly use `self.config` to access the data anywhere in the class.

 The `config` section in the "config.yaml" is a good place to store parameters that are supposed to be modified in different tasks.
-Because they can be overriden by outer scope such like a copilot's "config.yaml".
+Because they can be overriden by outer scopes such like a copilot's "config.yaml".
 Use `self.config.config` to access the data.

 ### The `info` and `commands` sections in the "config.yaml", and the plugin `command` method